 The Raoul Wallenberg Institute of Human Rights and Humanitarian Law recently held the third phase of a course on Human Rights, Gender Equality and Environment/Climate Change in the Framework of the SDGs in South Asia.
 Participants from Bangladesh, Pakistan, Sri … Continue reading » “Less Blame, More Partnership”Continue readingMore Tag

-Bun didn’t plan to work in human rights and initially studied business but his first job … Continue reading » “Normalising Human Rights Education in Cambodia”Continue readingMore Tag
+Bun didn’t plan to work in human rights and initially studied business but his first job at … Continue reading » “Normalising Human Rights Education in Cambodia”Continue readingMore Tag

 Sabastian Saragih is a Programme Officer for the Regional Asia programme based in Jakarta, Indonesia.
 He joined RWI in March of 2018.